 NK targeted activity and minimal to no off-target expression in B-cell lymphoma and liver cells.

-Our soon to be available MUSCLE.SET library of promoters, developed using SynGenSys proprietary computational selection and design tools, these promoters provide broad options for strength of expression and targeting, assessed specifically against HepG2 liver cell lines.
+Our Muscle.SET library of promoters, developed using SynGenSys proprietary computational selection and design tools, provide broad options for strength of expression and targeting, assessed specifically against HepG2 liver cell lines.
+The library provides the basis for rapid optimisation for in vivo application and further evolution to meet specific therapeutic requirements.